TheIoTLearningInitiative/InternetOfThingsCloud/documentation/Concepts.md

 > In computing, a web application or web app is a client–server software application which the client (or user interface) runs in a web browser [Wikipedia](https://en.wikipedia.org/wiki/Web_application)

-> Java, JavaScript, DHTML, Flash, Silverlight
+> Java, JavaScript, DHTML, Flash, Silverlight, ASP.NET, J2EE, Perl/Plack and PHP, Ajax

 # Front & Back End